Have a great idea? We’d love to hear it! Read on for our submission guidelines and general pitching tips.

 Step 6: Finally, Please Be Patient and Don't Get Discouraged If You Don't Hear Back

-We have to be selective about what pitches we choose because of the number of submissions we're getting.
+We have to be selective about what pitches we choose because of the number of submissions we get.
 Please allow seven business days before following up again.
 If you have several pitches rejected, don’t get discouraged!
 Sometimes it's about timing :)

 We can't wait to hear from you!
 Happy writing!